 The Art Deco Welcome Center is THE place to visit for all historical and art inspired questions.

 If you’ve never been to Miami (or if you just want to learn more about your hip Florida town) this is your first stop.
 They are known to give away helpful handouts such as maps, pamphlets and expert golden nuggets of knowledge from the local historians onsite.

-Daily they offer a variety of tours, so that any age group (and even the most introverted of personalities) can comfortably learn more about this magnificently bright district.
+Daily they offer a variety of tours so that any age group (and even the most introverted of personalities) can comfortably learn more about this magnificently bright district.

-The Art Deco Welcome Center is open 7 days a week, providing visiting guests an extensive array of options from fun-filled activities to informational services:
+The Art Deco Welcome Center is open 7 days a week, providing visiting guests with an extensive array of options from fun-filled activities to informational services:

 - Self-guided Audio Tour: This do-it-yourself tour lets you view Miami at leisure, turning the streets into a self-explanatory museum.
 The tour’s offered in 10 languages, allowing anyone to tour Miami’s Art without distractions.